Miele

 Possible Causes

-Motor overheating due to blocked airflow, Slipping or jammed brush belt, Failing motor windings, Loose electrical connection arcing
+Motor overheating due to blocked airflow, slipping or jammed brush belt, failing motor windings, loose electrical connection arcing.

 How to Fix / Troubleshooting

 Safety: Immediately switch off and unplug the unit.
-Do not continue to operate with a burning smell.
+Do not continue to operate it with a burning smell.

 - Look for discoloration: Open the motor compartment and inspect wiring and connectors for burn marks or melted insulation.

 - Do not ignore persistent smell: If the smell returns quickly or you see smoke, the motor windings may be failing.
-Replace the motor assembly and have wiring inspected by a professional.
+Replace the motor assembly and have the wiring inspected by a professional.

 Advertisements